 Reference: Wikepedia Single Minute Exchange of Die

-The reduce methodology is a simplified method of performing quick changeover or smed improvements.
+The reduce methodology is a more detailed method of performing quick changeover or setup improvements.
+REDUCE is based on the SMED System which was created by Shigeo Shingo.
 The steps in the ©REDUCE methodology are:

 Subscribe below and receive lean, six sigma, operations, supply chain, logistics, distribution and business terms in your mailbox.